"Find what you really care about,

 Real change, he saw, resulted from a shift to a new level of consciousness.
 When patients embraced a more powerful interest, he explained, “the insoluble problem lost its urgency.
 It was not solved logically in its own terms but faded when confronted with a new and stronger life urge.”

-By adopting a creating stance—by simultaneously focusing on what matters and embracing reality— simplicity seekers shift to a new level of consciousness and tap into one of life’s most persistent urges: the urge to create.
+By adopting a creating stance—by simultaneously focusing on what matters and embracing reality—minimalists and simplicity seekers shift to a new level of consciousness and tap into one of life’s most persistent urges: the urge to create.

 Creating, said jazz great Charlie Mingus, makes the complicated simple.